5L DISTILLATION KIT WITH P5 DISTILLATION HEAD

-- Polyscience 7 Liter Refrigerated Circulator (premium option with chilling capability)
+- Polyscience 7 Liter MX Refrigerated Circulator (premium option with chilling capability)

 - Glass Dewar Style Cold Trap (recommended cold trap)

-- Bullseye Precision Vacuum Gauge (premium vacuum gauge for measuing depth)
+- Bullseye Precison Vacuum Gauge (premium vacuum gauge for measuring depth)

-- CT40 or CT80 Electronic Cold Trap (electronic cold trap, dry ice replacement)
+- CT40 or CT80 Electronic Cold Trap (electronic cold trap, dry ice replacement)v

-- J-KEM Digital Vapor Temp Monitor (digital vapor temp monitor with data-logging capabilites)
+- J-KEM Digital Vapor Temp Monitor (digital vapor temp monitor with data-logging capabilities)

 - Boiling Flask Size: 5L

 - Batch Capacity approximate: 1000-2500 grams